 - a.
-At start up: Construction activities can create a lot of abrasive dust so it's a good idea clean and oil the stem and guide rods at start up. - b.
-Yearly: Clean and oil the stem and guide rods. - 1-Spray stem & rods with WD-40.
+Lubrication Schedule: - i.
+At start up: Construction activities can create a lot of abrasive dust so it's a good idea clean and oil the stem and guide rods at start up. - ii.
+Once a year: Clean and oil the stem and guide rods. - 1-Spray stem & rods with WD-40.